Article

 Open a Session to access data

-The refinitiv.data Python library is the gateway into LSEG's data environment.
-In order to begin the retrieval of content, you must first establish connectivity and authentication within the data environment.
-LSEG provides access to content within either the desktop (Workspace) or directly to the cloud (Delivery Platform).
-In either case, it is assumed you have credentials to access content from LSEG and have utilized the Python data library within your own Python environment.
+The lseg.data Python library is the gateway into LSEG's data environment.
+To begin retrieving content, you must first establish connectivity and authentication to the data environment.
+LSEG provides access to content either from the desktop (Workspace) or directly from the cloud (Delivery Platform).
+In either case, it is assumed you have credentials to access LSEG content and have installed the Python data library in your environment.

-For management and flexibility, it is easiest to define your credentials within the 'refinitiv-data.config.json' file.
+For manageability and flexibility, define your credentials in the lseg-data.config.json file.

 Accessing portfolio content

-The suite of services provided by PAM are broken down into logical sections:
+The suite of services provided by PAM is broken down into logical sections:

-A series of capabilities to retrieve metadata such as classifications, characteristics, asset classes, etc. - Analytics
+Capabilities to retrieve metadata such as classifications, characteristics, asset classes, etc.

 Retrieve portfolio details including searching for portfolios and listing header values.

-When performing basic analysis, users are required to provide a key element called the Portfolio ID which identifies the specific user-defined portfolio or market index they wish to analyze.
-Users who are experienced working with LSEG portfolios are quite familiar with the Workspace Apps: PAL (Portfolio and Lists Manager) and PORTF Portfolio Analytics.
-These Apps are tightly integrated allowing users to easily select the portfolios they wish to analyze.
-However, when working within PAM, users will be required to pull down the Portfolio ID.
-The current challenge today is that the Workspace Apps do not expose the Portfolio ID and thus will require some interrogation and searching using a combination of Workspace and PAM APIs.
+When performing basic analysis, users are required to provide a key element called the Portfolio ID, which identifies the specific user-defined portfolio or market index they wish to analyze.
+Users who are experienced working with LSEG portfolios are familiar with the Workspace apps: PAL (Portfolio and Lists Manager) and PORTF (Portfolio Analytics).
+These apps are tightly integrated, allowing users to easily select the portfolios they wish to analyze.
+However, when working with PAM, users must obtain the Portfolio ID.
+The challenge is that Workspace apps do not expose the Portfolio ID, so obtaining it requires interrogation and searching using a combination of Workspace and PAM APIs.

 Portfolio Finder